Moscow Belorussky railway station: History

 Construction of the railway from Moscow to Smolensk, and then to Minsk and Warsaw, started in the second half of the 1860s.
 Construction of the station, known as Smolensky, began in late April 1869.
 A grand opening of the Moscow–Smolensk railway took place on 19 September 1870, the station became the sixth in Moscow.
-In November 1871 after the extension of the railway to Belarus, the station was renamed Belorussky Station.
+In November 1871 after the extension of the railway to Belorussia, the station was renamed Belorussky Station.
 On 15 May 1910, the right wing of the new station opened, and on 26 February 1912, the left wing opened.
 The station was designed by architect Ivan Strukov.
 On 4 May 1912, the railway was renamed the Alexander Railway, the station was renamed Alexander Station.
-In August 1922, Alexander and the Moscow-Baltic railways were merged into the Moscow-Belarus-Baltic, so the station was renamed Belorussian-Baltic station.
+In August 1922, Alexander and the Moscow-Baltic railways were merged into the Moscow-Belorussia-Baltic, so the station was renamed Belorussian-Baltic station.
 In May 1936, after yet another reorganization of the railways, the station received its present name – Belorussky Station.